emmavanbreukelen/MTL-MHOL/README.md

   - The coding environment used is Databricks using Databricks runtime 17.3LTS with Apache Spark 4.0.0 and Scala 2.13 running a single CPU node rd-fleet.4xlarge with 128GB of memory and 16 cores
   - Install the required packages: `pip install -r requirements.txt`
 - Set up the data:
-  - The raw dataset from Criteo can be found on and downloaded from the Criteo website (https://ailab.criteo.com/ressources/).
+  - The unprocessed dataset from Criteo can be found on and downloaded from the Criteo website (https://ailab.criteo.com/ressources/).
   - This data file is pre-processed in `Data_Pre_Processing.py`, which performs the initial preprocessing of the Criteo dataset by creating temporal and user-behavior features, computing conversion delays, and generating delay-bucket labels for delayed-feedback modeling.
 It then filters late conversions, downsamples the dataset, encodes conversion-delay buckets as one-hot vectors, and saves the resulting preprocessed dataset as a table for use in the model pipeline.

 ## Usage